boulder47/vosk-api-frontend/webroot/README.md

 * Ability to compress, extract files (zip)
 * **Ace Editor** ( for editing purposes )   - Syntax highlighting for over 150+ languages, Over 35+ themes with your favorite programming styles .
 * Lots more..

+-- modified upload to support all files.
+-- place vosk-api 'model' dir in webroot for it to run properly

 ## Keyboard Shortcuts